 I love having family dinner parties.
 Whether its with family or friends, having a house of people, laughter and love is a blessing that can’t be denied.
 Especially during the holiday seasons, people tend to gather together more often – and where there is gathering, there is often eating and drinking!

 Because we have small children, and we often have families over who also have small children, I love including them in what the adults are enjoying, too.
 My children are huge fans of a good charcuterie board, and I love being able to craft a special mocktail for kids as well.

 How to serve this spiced cranberry orange drink

 When it comes to serving special drinks at dinner parties, I long for easy and simple recipes that don’t require a lot of dirty dishes, a lot of ingredients, or a lot of work.
 This Hot Spiced Cranberry Orange Cocktail is the perfect fall and winter special drink recipe because it is super simple to make, and it can easily be tailored for children or adults.

 This easy cocktail is ready in minutes!
-Simple make the warm spiced cranberry orange base ahead of time and allow it to either stay warm in a small slow cooker or in a saucepan on low on the stovetop.
-When you are ready to serve, simple garnish your glass with the orange sugar, pour in your shot of gin, and then top off your glass with the spiced cranberry orange drink.
+Simply make the warm spiced cranberry orange base ahead of time and allow it to either stay warm in a small slow cooker or in a saucepan on low on the stovetop.
+When you are ready to serve, garnish your glass with the orange sugar, pour in your shot of gin, and then top off your glass with the spiced cranberry orange drink.

 This makes a fantastic easy mocktail recipe that can be quickly served to those who don’t want alcohol or for children.
-Because the warmed and spiced cranberry orange base is already ready to go, simple pour the hot cranberry drink into glasses and serve.
+Because the warmed and spiced cranberry orange base is already ready to go, just pour the hot cranberry drink into glasses and serve.
 Garnishing the kids glasses with the orange sugar and a garnish stick of cranberries and orange peel is another fun addition that kids will love!